ArcGIS web map

 Clear priorities and trends emerged from the data.

-After reporting on my UX research and design, I was asked to complete the new site's web design.
-I researched hosting services, themes, page builders, and plugins, selecting platforms and tools that are easy to maintain going forward.
+After reporting on my UX research and design, I was asked to complete an initial web design.
+I researched hosting services, themes, page builders, and plugins, selecting platforms and tools that would be easy to maintain.
 I then shared this research with staff.
 I also liaised with photographers and other organizations for new content.

 Communication and clarity of roles and expectations are critical, especially in remote work.

 My training as a digital archivist helped me to understand and respect intellectual property and ownership practices of indigenous cultures.

 It also helped me to help stakeholders understand that websites are dynamic spaces that evolve as user needs change and grow.

 People are passionate about physical places, moreso as we work remotely.
 We need to honor those feelings and offer paths to explore new territories.